Clear braces: What are they and how do they work?

 There are different types of invisible or clear braces depending on the materials they are made of and their placement:

-• Ceramic or porcelain brackets: These are very resistant, durable and very discreet, although they have a more opaque color than sapphire brackets.
+- Ceramic or porcelain brackets: These are very resistant, durable and very discreet, although they have a more opaque colour than sapphire brackets.

 How are clear braces applied?

-During your first visit, the orthodontist will do a series of diagnostic tests (from panoramic X-rays to intra-oral and extra-oral photos) to get a full understanding of each patient’s mouth.
+During your first visit to Impress, the orthodontist will do a series of diagnostic tests (from panoramic X-rays to intra-oral and extra-oral photos) to get a full understanding of each patient’s mouth.

-There are two main procedures for placing invisible braces in the mouth.
+There are two main procedures for invisible braces.
 The first is the placement of the clear brackets directly onto the patient's teeth.
-This is usually a slower, less effective and more uncomfortable procedure for the patient and is therefore no longer used.
+This is usually a slower application and treatment time.

-It is necessary to visit the orthodontist regularly to adjust the appliances in order to reposition the teeth appropriately.
+It is necessary to visit the orthodontist regularly to adjust the appliances if you opt for traditional braces with clear brackets.
+This is to reposition the teeth appropriately.
 The success of the results lies in the patient attending these appointments.

-Upon completion, the orthodontist must evaluate if the teeth have taken their correct position and if so, the clear brackets are removed, which is a simple and painless step.
-The treatment culminates with the use of retention appliances to prevent the teeth from returning to their initial position and to make the treatment worthwhile.
+In both cases, the treatment culminates in the use of retention appliances to prevent the teeth from returning to their initial position and to make the treatment worthwhile.

 Benefits of clear braces